Skip to content

 Speaker count > 7

-The GMM BIC speaker-count estimator with silhouette refinement works well for 1--5 speakers and degrades gradually for 6--7.
-For 8 or more speakers it tends to undercount and produces higher DER.
+The GMM BIC speaker-count estimator with silhouette refinement is usually close on VoxConverse dev, but many-speaker files remain the hardest case.
+For 8 or more speakers it can undercount and produce higher DER.
 If you know your audio has many speakers, pass num_speakers explicitly:

 result = diarize("panel.wav", num_speakers=12)